jmcglone/jmcglone.github.io/_posts/2018-08-26-Basics-of-profiling-with-perf.md

 The second interesting thing is `period: 32287405` the number of occurrences of the event between two samples.
 Here things start to get interesting.
 So, between sample N-1 and N (that's presented) there were 32287405 cycles executed.
 Perf, when preparing for capturing next sample, set the value of one of the PMU counters to -3228740, then start incrementing it with every cycle (because we sample on cycles) and wait until it overflows (from -1 to 0).
 You can read more about this in my article about [PMU counters and profiling basics](https://dendibakh.github.io/blog/2018/06/01/PMU-counters-and-profiling-basics).

 Now, remember that by default we sample on cycles (equivalent to `perf record -e cycles`).
 With latest run we collected 247 samples.
 For simplicity let's assume average period for all samples is 32300000 events.
-Based on that number of cycles it took to execute this workload is 247 * 32300000 = 7978100000 cycles.
+Based on that, the number of cycles it took to execute this workload is: 247 * 32300000 = 7978100000 cycles.
 If we compare this number with the number of counted cycles:
 ```
 $ perf stat -e cycles ./a_out